tmtsoftware/esw/docs/src/main/technical/esw-application-parts.md

 1. Actor based, for example, Agent Akka Application.
 1. HTTP based, for example, Agent Service, Gateway Application.
-1. Embedded Http + Actor based - Such applications exposes two protocols for communication, one is HTTP and other is Akka. for example, ESW OCS (Sequencer) Application.
+1. Embedded HTTP + Actor based - Such applications exposes two protocols for communication, one is HTTP and other is Akka. for example, ESW OCS (Sequencer) Application.

 Most if not all the ESW applications follows the following conventions for organizing the codebase: